geotools/geotools/docs/user/extension/wms/wms.rst

 This page contains examples how how to connect and use the GeoTools WebMapServer class.
 WebMapServer acts as a proxy for a remote "Web Map Server" and can be used to examine and retrieve published information in the forms of descriptive java beans, and raw images.

-* To begin communicating with a server, simply pass in a URL pointing to a WMS Capabilities document.
+* To begin communicating with a server, pass in a URL pointing to a WMS Capabilities document.

   Constructing a WebMapServer object::